magento/merchdocs/src/catalog/product-create-configurable.md

 ### Step 5: Save and continue

 This is a good time to save your work.
-In the top-right corner, click <span class="btn">Save</span>.
+In the upper-right corner, click <span class="btn">Save</span>.
 In the next series of steps, you’ll set up the configurations for each variation of the product.

 ## Part 2: Adding configurations